 That conclusion — particularly NJ’s status as one of the states where charters have no impact at all on segregation — deeply undermines a lawsuit, Latino Action Network v.
 NJ, that is a thinly-veiled attack on the expansion of charter schools under the guise of caring about integration.

-The Latino Action Network suit is led by a familiar cast of anti-choice characters: Education Law Center (primarily funded by NJEA, whose leaders have demanded a charter school moratorium) and a law firm called Pashman Stein: Gary Stein is on ELC’s Board and is closely connected to anti-charter activities.
+The Latino Action Network suit is litigated by two firms: Pashman Stein (Gary Stein in particular; his son Michael is a partner) and Lawrence S. Lustberg, both closely connected to anti-charter activities and both closely connected to the anti-charter Educaton Law Center.
 The suit claims that the Commissioner of Education is neglecting his “duty to ensure that at no point will the operation of a charter school increase segregation in public schooling” and violating regulations that “charters may not have a segregative effect.”
 The lawyers argue that charter schools increase segregation because our charters enroll primarily Black and Latinx students because, well, they’re located in primarily Black and Latinx neighborhoods.
 Hence, demand the litigants, listen to NJEA and stop expanding parents’ power to choose educational opportunities for their children.

 But here’s the problem: Urban Institute’s researchers found that when data is uncoupled from political agendas, the impact of charter schools on school segregation in New Jersey “is statistically indistinguishable from zero.”
 (See Figure 3 on page 29: The zero is loud and clear.)